Skip to main content

 Upgrade of the ATLAS Pixel Detector

 The pixel detector is the innermost detector (as part of the Inner Tracker) in the ATLAS Detector located at CERN, Geneva.
-As the LHC gets a luminosity upgrade, called HL-LHC, the detectors have to be replaced during the LHC Phase II upgrade to handle the increased luminosity of 5 x 1035 cm-2s-1.
+As the LHC will soon receive a luminosity upgrade, called HL-LHC, several ATLAS detector parts have to be replaced during the LHC Phase II upgrade to handle the increased luminosity of up to 7.5 x 1034 cm-2s-1.

-The new pixel detector (Fig. 1) will consists of five barrel layers and a few end-cap disks equipped with around 10,000 pixel modules covering a total area of about 14 m2.
-Four readout chips with approx 150,000 pixels each will be mounted on every module to measure and reconstruct the trajectories of charged particles produced in collisions.
+The new pixel detector of the new ATLAS Inner Tracker (ITk, Fig. 1) will consist of five barrel layers and a few end-cap disks equipped with around 10,000 pixel modules covering a total area of about 14 m2.
+Four readout chips with approx. 600,000 pixels each will be mounted on every module to measure and reconstruct the trajectories of charged particles produced in collisions.

 ATLAS Inner Tracker

-Fig. 1: The ATLAS Inner Tracker for the HL-LHC with the pixel detector
+Fig. 1: The ATLAS Inner Tracker (ITk) for the HL-LHC with the pixel detector